NoxelS/openai-scraper/README.md

 ### Configuration

 1. Create thre three env files `.env`, `database.env` and `phpmyadmin.env` in the root directory.
-2. Add the necessary environment variables (as declared in the `*.env.example` files) to the `.env` files or environment variables.
+2. Add the necessary environment variables (as declared in the `template.*.env` files) to the `.env` files or environment variables.

 ### Local Usage